 You’re visiting Carowinds for the first time and your mind is reeling with the endless possibilities for fun.
-With more than 60 attractions, including 14 roller coasters, an animatronic dinosaur exhibit and a giant water park, it’s tough to decide where to start.
+With more than 60 attractions, including 14 roller coasters and a giant water park, it’s tough to decide where to start.

 And then there are all the shows, games and dining options.

 You can wing it and simply wander through the 400-acre park, hopping on rides and enjoying the festive fair atmosphere as you go, or you can come prepared with a plan of attack to make the most of your visit.

 Either way, it helps to know ahead of time all the park has to offer to be sure you hit the attractions that interest you most.

 A Quick Overview

 Straddling the border between North and South Carolina, the park features nine themed areas representing different regions and traditions of the two states.

 Camp Snoopy, reminiscent of the Carolina wilderness, is designed for the youngest park visitors.
 It features a dozen rides, including the popular Peanuts Pirates, along with an 8,000-square-foot shaded play area with interactive elements and a theater for shows starring Snoopy and the Peanuts gang.

 County Fair is a throwback to the old county fair with updated versions of classic rides.